swaraj-shubh/tictactoe/README.md

 # tictactoe
-a gave two player game tictactoe developed by java
+a two player game , tictactoe developed by java